Hear adults living with FCS share their experiences with TRYNGOLZA

 Read transcript

-In the trial, they put me on TRYNGOLZA, which is a prescription medicine for adults with FCS that you take along with your diet to lower your triglycerides.
-In the clinical trial, for people taking TRYNGOLZA, their triglycerides were lowered by 43%.
+The trial was for TRYNGOLZA, a prescription medicine for adults with FCS that you take along with your diet to lower your triglycerides.

-While I didn't experience any side effects, others may be different.
+My doctor talked to me about the potential side effects of taking TRYNGOLZA.
+I've had a little soreness around the injection, but that's it.
+Everyone's experience may be different.
 They should talk to their doctor about side effects that may occur with treatment.

 INDICATION